pak-plau/PulsePlus_v2/app/keys/readme.md

 Please make sure that the files contain only ONE line with your key, without any extra new lines afterwards.

 * Edamam: https://developer.edamam.com
+    - When making a new application, please choose the Recipe Search API.
     - File Names: `edamamid.txt` and `edamamkey.txt`
 * NYT: https://developer.nytimes.com/apis
+    - When making a new application, make sure to enable the Movies Review API.
     - File Name: `nyt.txt`
 * TMDB: https://developers.themoviedb.org/3/getting-started/introduction
     - File Name: `tmdb.txt`